jeanbaptistemora/fluidattacks-universe2/common/utils/retrieves/README.md

       - clone repositories
       - get toe lines
       - go to file from toe lines
+  - Obtain the toe lines of each repository, with information of each file
+    - Hide files that have already been attacked

 To use the extension, it must be used on a directory named `groups`, in this directory the repositories are cloned.
 You can open the subdirectories